msgpack/msgpack-python/README.md

 `Unpacker`'s `object_hook` callback receives a dict; the `object_pairs_hook` callback may instead be used to receive a list of key-value pairs.

+NOTE: msgpack can encode datetime with tzinfo into standard ext type for now.
+See `datetime` option in `Packer` docstring.

 ### Extended types